Southern theater of the American Revolutionary War: Third attack on Charleston

-On May 12, 1780, General Lincoln surrendered his 5,000 men—the largest surrender of U.S. troops until the American Civil War.
-With relatively few casualties, Clinton had seized the South's biggest city and seaport, winning perhaps the greatest British victory of the war.
+On May 12 Lincoln surrendered his 5,000 men—the largest surrender of U.S. troops until the American Civil War.
+With relatively few casualties, Clinton had seized the South's largest city and seaport, winning perhaps the greatest British victory of the war.
 This victory left the American military structure in the South in ruins.
-It was only after Nathanael Greene slipped past Cornwallis after the Battle of Guilford Courthouse in 1781 that the British finally lost this advantage in the South.
+It was only after Nathanael Greene slipped past Lord Cornwallis after the Battle of Guilford Court House in 1781 that the British finally lost this advantage in the South.

-The remnants of the southern Continental Army began to withdraw toward North Carolina, but were pursued by Colonel Tarleton, who defeated them at the Battle of Waxhaws on May 29.
-Historians have debated accounts spread after the battle that Tarleton's forces had massacred many Patriots after they had surrendered.
-As a consequence, "Bloody Tarleton" or "Bloody Ban" became a hated name, and the phrase, "Tarleton's quarter"—referring to his reputed lack of mercy, or "quarter"—soon became a rallying cry for the Patriots.
-Whether or not the battle was the massacre that it was claimed, its ramifications were felt throughout the campaign.
-When a Loyalist militia surrendered at the end of the Battle of Kings Mountain, many of them were killed when Patriot marksmen continued to fire while shouting "Tarleton's Quarters!".
-Tarleton later published an account of the war that glossed over accusations of misconduct towards American militia, and portrayed him in an unabashedly positive light.
+The remnants of the southern Continental Army began to withdraw toward North Carolina but were pursued by Tarleton's British Legion, which defeated them decisively at the Battle of Waxhaws on May 29.
+After the battle, Patriots alleged that Tarleton's forces had killed soldiers who were trying to surrender.
+The phrase "Tarleton's quarter"—referring to his reputed lack of mercy, or "quarter"—became a rallying cry for the Patriots.
+Historians still debate whether a massacre occurred, but the belief affected the rest of the campaign.
+Many Loyalist militiamen were killed by vengeful Patriots shouting "Tarleton's Quarters!" after they surrendered at the Battle of Kings Mountain on October 7.
+Tarleton later published an account of the war.